 Pahrump is a medium-sized town located in the state of Nevada.
 With a population of 35,061 people and six constituent neighborhoods, Pahrump is the seventh largest community in Nevada.

-Unlike some towns, Pahrump isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pahrump are a mix of both white- and blue-collar jobs.
+Pahrump is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pahrump is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Pahrump who work in office and administrative support (10.59%), sales jobs (9.60%), and food service (7.94%).

 Also of interest is that Pahrump has more people living here who work in computers and math than 95% of the places in the US.